angular/angular/aio/content/start/start-deployment.md

       <img src="generated/images/guide/start/download-project.png" alt="Download the stackblitz project">
     </div>

-1. Unzip the archive change directory to the newly created project.
+1. Unzip the archive and change directory to the newly created project.
 For example:

     ```sh
     cd angular-ynqttp